SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 }
 ```

-That's because we need to use the global `--profile` option available on all `cds` commands, to specify the effective configuration profile, "sandbox".
+That's because of the `[sandbox]` part in each of the `API_BUSINESS_PARTNER` properties, which represents a specific ("sandbox") configuration profile (as we saw just earlier in the `package.json` mockup), and so we need to use the global `--profile` option available on our `cds env` invocations, to specify that effective configuration profile.

 👉 Do that now: